menzerath/spigot-doomthemall/README.md

 **Q**: I don't get any grenades!
 **A**: You have to kill somebody to get a new grenade.

-**Q**: There are so many error-messages in the chat!
-**A**: Probably you removed a join-sign.
-Add it again to get rid of these messages.

 ## License
 Copyright (C) 2013 [Marvin Menzerath](http://marvin-menzerath.de).